-GAFSP financing will support water harvesting infrastructure, including the study and construction of valley dams and reservoirs on selected sites.
-This will lead to significant time saving and avoidance of back-breaking water collection activities, especially for women and children, besides improving water access for livestock and sanitation.
+GAFSP financing supports water harvesting infrastructure, including the study and construction of valley dams and reservoirs on selected sites.
+This leads to significant time saving and avoidance of back-breaking water collection activities, especially for women and children, as well as improving water access for livestock and sanitation.

-GAFSP support will improve hillside agricultural management to protect against erosion and enhance sustained crop productivity and ecosystem conservation.
-This will include soil conservation measures and infrastructures appropriate to differing slope categories and downstream reservoir protection.
-The project will also develop conveyance structures for hillside irrigation.
+GAFSP support improves hillside agricultural management to protect against erosion and enhance sustained crop productivity and ecosystem conservation.
+This includes soil conservation measures and infrastructures appropriate to different slope categories and downstream reservoir protection.
+The project also develops conveyance structures for hillside irrigation.

-GAFSP will strengthen farmer organizations through gendered community mobilization that will also address the governance, management and market orientation of farmers’ organizations.
-This will allow for the success of Rwanda’s hillside intensification objectives through solid farmer-based institutions both at the local, provincial, and national levels.
+GAFSP strengthens farmer organizations through gendered community mobilization that also addresses the governance, management and market orientation of farmer organizations.
+This will allow for the success of Rwanda’s hillside intensification objectives through solid farmer-based institutions at the local, provincial, and national levels.

-This operation will finance extension services that will address the most critical knowledge gaps of watershed producers.
+This operation finances extension services that address the most critical knowledge gaps of watershed producers.

-GAFSP financing will support investments in improving rural access to financial services on a sustainable basis by developing savings, leasing, and value-chain financial products (including warehouse receipt and index-based weather insurance) in collaboration with financial institutions, increasing financial literacy, and promoting sustainable rural financial services.
+GAFSP financing supports investments in improving rural access to financial services on a sustainable basis by developing savings, leasing, and value-chain financial products (including warehouse receipt and index-based weather insurance) in collaboration with financial institutions, increasing financial literacy, and promoting sustainable rural financial services.